It’s important to follow these simple tips when you find a tick on you, whether it’s attached or unattached

 If you spot a tick crawling on your skin and it hasn’t yet bitten you, there’s little to no risk of you becoming ill.
 A tick transmits bacteria only while it is attached and feeding.
 If you find one crawling, don’t touch it with your bare hands!
 You want to avoid touching its mouthparts and coming in contact with the tick’s saliva which may make you sick.
 See “What to Do with the Tick” below.

 Be aware though that if you found one unattached tick, there’s a possibility that yet another tick may be crawling on your body searching for a choice feeding spot.
 Or one may have hitched a ride on your clothes or pet if you have one.
-So when you come in from the outdoors, shower or bathe as soon as possible—within two hours.
+So when you come in from the outdoors, shower or bathe as soon as possible.
 This will wash off any unattached ticks and give you an opportunity to do a complete full-body tick check.
 As you explore, pay particular attention to the warm, moist places where ticks love to hide: the groin, navel, armpits, between your toes, around the waist, in your hair, behind the ears and knees.

 However, if you can’t get to a shower right away, Global Lyme Alliance’s Director of Education and Outreach, Sara Tyghter, suggests using a lint roller with adhesive paper immediately following your outdoor activities to pick up ticks before they attach.
 Roll it over your clothing, legs, and arms, just like you would if trying to remove lint or pet hair.
 “The roller works well for picking up tiny nymph ticks that are hard to see,” she says.
 “This is a quick way to reduce your risk for a tick bite.”
 Then shower and do a tick check as previously explained.